-In your Coinbase account (or any other exchange that you might be using - this process is extremely similar with most platforms), go to your Ether wallet, and select the option to withdraw the coins.
+In your Binance account (or any other exchange that you might be using - this process is extremely similar with most platforms), go to your Ether wallet, and select the option to withdraw the coins.
 You will then be prompted to enter the receiving wallet address.

 Once you enter that, double- and triple-check if these addresses match on both interfaces (the exchange, and your own wallet), and once you’re sure, press “Send”.
 Depending on the congestion of the network, the transaction should be complete in a few minutes.